This post may contain affiliate links. Please see my disclosure policy for details.

 Why is Varanasi considered holy?

 There are many legends in Hindu mythology about why Varanasi is so sacred.
-But, a popular one is the fight between Lord Brahma and Shiva.
+But, a popular one is a fight between Lord Brahma and Shiva.

 The legend goes that Lord Shiva had a fight with Lord Brahma.
 Shiva ended up tearing off one of Brahma’s five heads.